Cyprus Votes For New Parliament Amid Anger Over Graft Scandal - UrduPoint

 They later resigned, although both insisted they were innocent of any wrongdoing.

-- 'State of emergency' - Cyprus has the highest per capita number of first-time asylum seekers in the 27-member bloc, according to the Eurostat statistics agency, and immigration is a hot-button issue for the European Union's most easterly member state.
+Cyprus also has the highest per capita number of first-time asylum seekers in the 27-member bloc, according to the Eurostat statistics agency, and immigration is a hot-button issue for the European Union's most easterly member state.

-The government has said Cyprus is in a "state of emergency" due to migrant streams from war-torn Syria and elsewhere.

-Early polling station results indicated that ELAM and socialist EDEK were fighting to become the fourth-largest party.

 According to chief returning officer Costas Constantinou, turnout hit a new low with 63.9 percent, down from 66.7 percent in 2016.